 Four shallow groundwater monitoring wells were installed as part of the investigation conducted in 1984.
 The location of these wells is shown in Figure 73-1.
 Well 73GWl is located north of the disposal areas.
 This well is situated upgradient and between the disposal area and Water Supply Well A-5.
 Well 73GW2 is located south (downgradient) of the disposal area and upgradient of Courthouse Bay.
-Wells 73GW3 and 73GW4 are east (downgradient)

-of the disposal area.
+Wells 73GW3 and 73GW4 are east (downgradient) of the disposal area.
 A fifth monitoring well (73GW5) was installed during the investigation conducted in 1986/87.
 This well is located north of the disposal area.
-The well was installed to provide a background data point where is within the shallow aquifer zone.
-On Table 73-1, Supply Well A-5 is discussion designated as 73GW5 for the July 1984 sampling effort only.
-The monitoring well installed in 1986 and sampled in both January and March, 1987 is also within listed as 73GW5 on Table 73-1.
-The 1984 analytical results are hot comparable to the 1987 data (for the GW well.
+The well was installed to provide a background data point within the shallow aquifer zone.
+On Table 73-1, Supply Well A-5 is designated as 73GW5 for the July 1984 sampling effort only.
+The monitoring well installed in 1986 and sampled in both January and March, 1987 is also listed as 73GW5 on Table 73-1.
+The supply well (designated 73GW5 for the July 1984 sampling effort) was found to be contaminated with low levels of chloroform, bromodichloromethane, and dibromochloromethane.
+Therefore, the 1984 analytical results for the supply well are not comparable to the 1987 data for the monitoring well.